-8.6.1 The above section (8.6) shall not be construed to prohibit Investigators from performing any of the following activities when initiating or conducting an Investigation: (a) posting information including visual depictions (image or video/printed or digital) to establish an online presence, (b) placing advertisements or posts, or (c) sending messages.
+- 8.6.1 Section (8.6) shall not be construed to prohibit Investigators from performing any of the following activities when initiating or conducting an Investigation: (a) posting information including visual depictions (image or video/printed or digital) to establish an online presence, (b) placing or posting advertisements, or (c) sending messages. - 8.6.2 Members shall familiarize themselves with relevant state and federal law, including but not limited to those regarding the defense of entrapment, and shall confer with prosecutors, as needed. - 8.6.3 Prior to conducting any large-scale (multi-target) operations, Members shall notify the Commander and shall consult relevant prosecutors about the operation.

+8.7 The examination of digital storage devices shall be performed consistent with the subject agency's protocol.

+- 8.8 Contraband Images shall be maintained pursuant to the subject agency's policy. - 8.8.1 Absent a court order specifically ordering otherwise, evidence containing Contraband Images shall not be released to any defendant or representative thereof.

+ICAC Task Force Program Operational and Investigative Standards FOR ICAC PURPOSES ONLY Revised: October 1, 2018 Page 12 of 17

-- 8.6.2 Members shall familiarize themselves with relevant state and federal law, including but not limited to those regarding the defense of entrapment, and should confer with relevant prosecutors for legal consultation, as needed. - 8.6.3 Members planning large-scale (multi-target) operations shall advise the Commander and shall consult relevant prosecutors regarding the operation. - 8.7 The examination of digital storage devices shall be performed consistent with the subject agency's protocol. - 8.8 Images shall be maintained pursuant to the subject agency's policy. - 8.8.
-I Absent a court order specifically ordering otherwise, evidence containing Images shall not be released to any defendant or representative thereof. - 8.9 Absent exigent circumstances, all Members' case referrals between jurisdictions shall include: - •Notification to and acceptance by the Commander(s) of both jurisdictions that are involved in the referral; - A secure (i.e., digitally-protected) copy of the case file; - An official Investigative report or affidavit containing case details; and, Documentation, preferably the original, of all legal process conducted and all compliance with same, especially those documents related to the issue of jurisdiction and identification of suspect(s). - 8.10 The transfer of evidence containing Images among law enforcement shall be done in a secure manner.
+8.9 Absent exigent circumstances, all Members' case referrals between Task Forces shall include:

+- Notification to and acceptance by the Commander(s) of both Task Forces that are involved in the referral; - A secure (i.e., digitally-protected) copy of the case file; - An official Investigative report or affidavit containing case details; and, - Documentation, preferably the original, of all legal process conducted and all compliance with same, especially those documents related to the issue of jurisdiction and identification of suspect(s).

+8.10 Law enforcement transfers of evidence containing Contraband Images shall be done in a secure manner.

-9. Work Environment
+9. Work Environment and Equipment

+9.1 Investigations shall be conducted in an approved work environment, using approved Equipment, as designated by a Commander or Supervisor.

+9.2 Commanders and Supervisors are encouraged to provide a work environment that provides for discreet and sensitive Investigations while simultaneously minimizing chances of inadvertent or unnecessary exposure to Contraband Images.

-- 9.1 ICAC Equipment shall be reserved for the exclusive use of its Members, and shall be used in accordance with their respective agency's policies. - 9.2 When practicable, Equipment which might be used in undercover aspects of an Investigation shall be purchased covertly. - 9.3 No personally-owned Equipment shall be used in Investigations. - 9.4 Software shall be properly acquired and licensed. - 9.5 Investigations shall be conducted in an approved work environment as designated by a Commander or Supervisor.
+9.3 ICAC Equipment shall be reserved for the exclusive use of its Members, and shall be used in accordance with these Standards and with their respective agency's policies.

+9.4 When practicable, Equipment which may be used in undercover aspects of an Investigation shall be purchased covertly.

+9.5 No personally-owned equipment, accounts or networks shall be used in Investigations.

+9.6 Software shall be properly acquired and licensed.